 Already market speculators are suggesting that the sheer scale of Apple and the amount of precious metals they will purchase to produce their watches should impact gold and silver prices.
 Predictions are for the price of both metals to be propelled upwards as silver will no doubt be combined with the gold content to strengthen the watch.
 With the gold price currently near to its lowest point in the past 2 years, the value of the Apple watch could rocket upwards.
 This in itself could act as a great store of wealth.
 Rather than having £3,000 failing to keep pace with inflation in the bank, it could be outpacing inflation in the form of an appreciating asset.
 Even better, the investment will provide useable functionality so benefits won’t be purely financial.

 There’s a chance the watches may become collector’s items too, further pushing up prices.
 However, this element is unknown which means as an investment it becomes speculative.
-The risk is that with new versions likely every couple of years, older versions with out-of-date technology may in fact become less valuable.
+The risk is that with new versions likely every couple of years, older versions with out-of-date technology may, in fact, become less valuable.
 This brings into focus the issue with any investment of liquidity.
 The classic cliché that an asset is only worth what you can sell it for rings especially true with such specialist items.
 If the demand isn’t there for the watch in the future, then the price achieved will suffer.
-Safety may also prsent an investment risk.
+Safety may also present an investment risk.
 While it may be easier to keep gold coins and bars safe from the thieves, wearing a £3,000 gold watch on your wrist may prove too tempting for some thieves.

 Certainly, I’ll be keeping a keen eye on the launch and response to the gold watch.
 It will be interesting to observe the impact it has on the gold price and if we see Samsung and other competitors making copycat wearable tech versions.
 However, as an investment, I think it’s risky due to the fast pace of the tech market.
 If you wish to capitalise on Apple pushing up the gold price but wish to own an asset as liquid as cash, then you’re better off buying gold coins or bars.